skybrud/sky-accordion/readme.md

 ##### Usage

-In this example we are going to create a custom method which will be responsible for opening referred element.
-In order to get the instance of component we are using `ref` once again.
+In this example we are going to create a custom method which will be responsible for opening a referred element.
+In order to get the instance of the component we are using `ref` once again.

 Template:
 ``` html